 Save the Date: Sunday 9/23.
 Our 2018 outdoor event will feature the great food, music, and friends that have made this fundraiser an annual favorite.
 We'll follow-up with tasty details closer to the date but in the meantime, you can check out last year's sponsors here.

 Homefields on YouTube

 It’s been over two decades since we bought the horse farm that started this all (really?!?).
-Yet it wasn’t until recently that Tom Strauss, one of our founding fathers, created a video that distills our 20-year history into under 5 minutes.
+Yet it wasn’t until fairly recently that Tom Strauss, one of our founding fathers, created a video that distills our 25-year history into less than 5 minutes.
 Check it out.
 Click on the “Watch YouTube.com” logo at near bottom right to see in a larger screen.

 our history: a synopsis